mypreview/GEO-Top-Bar/docs/responsiveness.md

 * ```Visible```:  The **default** value.
 This option indicates the element will be **visible** in a selected viewport.
 * ```Hidden```: This option indicates the element will be **hidden** in a selected viewport.

+## Maximum Width

+The maximum width property is used to set the max width of the top bar component.
+This prevents the value of the width property from becoming larger than max-width.

+?> The value of the max-width property overrides width.

 ## Test cases

 Resize your browser or load on different devices to test the responsive utility classes.